jnelsonholding/reading-notes/401/class-02.md

 }
 ```

 It is possible to just access the classes in line (for example: `java.time.LocalDateTime.now()`).
-But this can cause a lot of repetetive writing and looks a lot less clean.
+But this can cause a lot of repetitive writing and looks a lot less clean.
 Plus most IDE's can recognize if you are using a class and will auto-create the import line where possible.

 ## Java Loops